 5. The Lightning-Struck Heart (Tales From Verania)

 This follows a character named Sam Halverson.
 He is apprenticed to the King’s Wizard and Morgan of Shadows.
-Everyone calls him Sam of Wilds because you find out that he was tasked to go into the forest and bring something back at the beginning of the book.
+Everyone calls him Sam of Wilds because you find out he was tasked to go into the forest and bring something back at the beginning of the book.
 He brings back the two best friends he makes while in the forest.
-Also, he brings back a harmless gay unicorn called Gary, and he brings back a half-giant or wendigo named Tiggy.
+Also, he brings back a harmless gay unicorn called Gary and a half-giant or Wendigo named Tiggy.

-Sam is very prudish, and he doesn’t talk about sexual things all that much where his best friends are the complete opposite.
+Sam is very prudish, and he doesn’t talk about sexual things all that much, whereas his best friends are the complete opposite.
 So that’s the whole thing.
 At the beginning of the book The Prince of This Kingdom, Justin is taken by a sexually aggressive dragon.

 The king of this land decides to send the best night of this kingdom, the fiancee of Justin and Sam, to rescue the Prince.
 The only problem is that Sam has a huge crush on Ryan Flockhart.
 He has to deal with those feelings as they try to track down this dragon and rescue Justin, who is like a big jerk.